-Tag This signal indicates that the defensive robot has tagged the offensive robot, and that the two robots should switch roles.
-The robot that assumes the defensive role must stop and wait for one second before continuing operation.
+Restart This signal indicates that the game has been unpaused.
+Your robot may immediately start moving unless a ManualSwitch signal was issued while the game was paused.
+In this case, the robot should wait for one second before moving.
 This signal will be accompanied by a field indicating which robot is on defense.
-You should use this field as a sanity check.
+You must use this field as a sanity check.